matheus-rambo/r_crypto/README.md

  - Setting extension for decrypted files.
  - Script to read data from file and encrypt it.
  - Script to read data from console and encrypt it.
+ - Script to read encrypted data from file and decrypt it.
+ - Script to read encrypted data from console and decrypt it.

 # What you can do

 #### Encrypt